syncfusion-content/blazor-docs/blazor/datagrid/infinite-scrolling.md

 * The combined height of the initially loaded rows must exceed the height of the viewport.

-* Infinite scrolling is not compatible with drag selection, batch editing, detail template and hierarchy features.
+* Infinite scrolling is not compatible with batch editing, detail template and hierarchy features.

+* Drag selection is only compatible with the current viewport data items in the grid when infinite scrolling is enabled.

 * Cell selection will not be persisted in cache mode.